Cyphrme/Coze/README.md

 be included in "Coze Standard".
 Further draft, proposals, and extended algorithm support are planned in "Coze Experimental".

 See `normal.go` for an example of a Coze Standard feature not included in Core Coze.

-# Further Notes on Canon and Normalization
-Applications may find it useful to have messages in a specific normalized form.
-Core Coze has canonicalization features that may be used, or for more expressive capabilities, see Normal in Coze Standard.

-Canon may be implicitly known by applications, implicitly derived by "typ", or explicitly specified by `can`.
-Applications may specify canon expectations in API documentation.
-If a message is malformed, applications must error.

 # FAQ